Skip to content

 QGIS Query Builder

-If the test query returns one or more rows, your expression is valid, and it can be used in the child parameter.
+If the test query returns one or more rows, your expression is valid and can be used in the child parameter.
 Clear the Query Result dialog box, select your expression text, and copy it to your clipboard.

 Construct the parameter text as follows: